tno-terminology-design/design-methods/docs/manuals/authoring.md

 ## Prerequisites

 :::info Editor's note
 This section introduces the [scope](@) in which the text will be created.
-It postulates the existence of
+It postulates the existence of:
 - a glossary that contains all [terms](@) the [definition](@) (and further explanations) of which are expected to be beneficial to (some of) the [readers](@).
 - a mechanism for creating and updating (parts of) such a glossary in case it doesn't exist, or needs maintenance.
 :::